Blog Diets After Holiday Detox: 15 Things To Do After Overindulging

 • Every other day, exfoliate your skin with an exfoliating serum (AHA or BHA) to get rid of dead skin cells that have built up on the surface of the skin.

-• Apply moisturizer, especially when skin feels tight after washing.
+• Apply moisturizer, especially when your skin feels tight after washing.

 • Occasionally mask your face with a mud or clay pack.

-• Apply sunscreen to your face, arms, and neck every day in the morning.
+• Apply sunscreen to your face, arms, and neck every morning.

 See also

-Healthy eating is the foundation of good health, so have healthy meals throughout the break if you can’t avoid eating out frequently.
+Healthy eating is the foundation of good health, so eat healthy meals throughout the break if you can’t avoid eating out frequently.

 Here are some tips on making healthier choices when eating out: